-'Tis (just about) the season to be jolly, but before all that festive fun begins, chances are you've got a bit more shopping to do – and if you're turning to credit, you'll want to find cards that offer 0% interest deals on purchases to spread the cost of Christmas without interest adding to the bill.
+'Tis (almost) the season to be jolly, but before all that festive fun begins, chances are you've got a bit more shopping to do - and if you're turning to credit, you'll want to find a card that offers a 0% interest deal on purchases to spread the cost of Christmas without interest adding to the bill.

-There are a wide range of 0% interest cards to choose from, and competition in the sector is fierce – providers are vying for your business, and are offering record introductory purchase terms to tempt you.
-But, as with any card they need to be managed efficiently, and should only be considered by those who are truly financially organised.
+There's a wide range of 0% interest cards to choose from, and competition in the sector is fierce - providers are vying for your business, and are offering record introductory purchase terms to tempt you.
+But, as with any card, they need to be managed efficiently, and should only be considered by those who are truly financially organised.

 Sound like a good deal?
 Then you'll need to find the card to suit.
 Here's a run-through of the 0% purchase credit cards currently sitting at the top of the Moneyfacts best buys.

-Taking the top spot in the 0% purchase sector is this card from Post Office Money, which boasts the longest introductory purchase term available.
-Borrowers can spread the cost of their purchases for 27 months before interest is charged, but a transaction must be made within three months of the account being opened in order to quality for the introductory deal.
-As an added bonus, the card offers interest-free balance transfers for 16 months, and money transfers are also permitted, albeit without an interest-free offer.
+Comfortably taking the top spot in the 0% purchase sector is this card from Virgin Money, which boasts the longest introductory term available.
+Borrowers can spread the cost of their festive purchases for a market-leading 30 months before interest is charged, and as an added bonus, they can even enjoy 18 months of 0% balance and money transfers to offer the complete interest-free package

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.